The Competition for the 2021 CINTAS Foundation Brandon Fradd Fellowship in Music Composition is now OPEN (Deadline May

 The CINTAS Foundation Brandon Fradd Fellowship in Music Composition competition is offered annually.

-Eligibility: Creative artists, living outside of Cuba, of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
+Eligibility: Creative artists, living in or outside of Cuba, of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
 Applicants engaged in research, students, or performing artists are not eligible to apply for CINTAS Fellowships.
 CINTAS Fellowships can only be awarded a maximum of 2 times to an individual.